 - Forecast #10: A rise of disabled Americans will strain public transportation systems.
 By the year 2025, the number of Americans aged 65 or older will expand from 35 million to more than 65 million according to the U.S. Census Bureau.
 Individuals in that age group are more than twice as likely to have a disability as those aged 16 to 65.
 If that figure remains unchanged, the number of disabled people living in the United States will grow to 24 million over the course of the next 20 years.
 Rising rates of outpatient care and chronic illness point to an increased demand for public transportation as well as special public transportation services in the coming decades.

-The full text is available at: WFS Forecasts for the Next 25 Years.
-Registration may be required, but it is free.
+The full text is available at: WFS Forecasts for the Next 25 Years (no longer available).